mertcecenn/medical_deepfake_detection/README.md

 # medical_deepfake_detection
 Requirements and Installation
-The repo was written using Python 3.8
+The repository was written in Google Colab environment using Python

 Dataset: